Elizabeth Catlett: Career

 Very early in her career, Catlett accepted a Public Works of Art Project assignment with the federal government for unemployed artists during the 1930s.
-However, she was fired for lack of initiative, very likely due to immaturity.
+However, she was fired for lack of initiative, likely due to immaturity.
 The experience gave her exposure to the socially-themed work of Diego Rivera and Miguel Covarrubias.

 Much of her career was spent teaching, as her original intention was to be an art teacher.
-After receiving her undergraduate degree, her first teaching position was in the Durham, North Carolina school system.
+After receiving her undergraduate degree, her first teaching position was in the Durham, North Carolina, school system.
 She taught art at Hillside High School.
 However, she became very dissatisfied with the position because black teachers were paid less.
 Along with Thurgood Marshall, she participated in an unsuccessful campaign to gain equal pay.
 After graduate school, she accepted a position at Dillard University in New Orleans in the 1940s.
 There, she arranged a special trip to the Delgado Museum of Art to see the Picasso exhibit.
 As the museum was closed to black people at the time, the group went on a day it was closed to the public.
-She eventually went on to chair the art department at Dillard.
+She eventually chaired the art department at Dillard.
 Her next teaching position was with the George Washington Carver School, a community alternative school in Harlem, where she taught art and other cultural subjects to workers enrolled in night classes.
 Her last major teaching position was with the Escuela Nacional de Artes Plásticas (now known as the Faculty of Arts and Design) at the National Autonomous University of Mexico (UNAM), starting in 1958, where she was the first female professor of sculpture.
 One year later, she was appointed the head of the sculpture department despite protests that she was a woman and a foreigner.
 She remained with the school until her retirement in 1975.